-- Manage Enterprise Performance w/Customer-Centric & Supply Chain-Centric Analysis - Identify New Sales Opportunities & Improve Sales Effectiveness - Better Match Supply & Demand While Improving Inventory/Service Levels - ✓ Drive Manufacturing Efficiencies - Improve Sourcing Abilities - Align Financial Strategy w/Operational Performance
+- Manage Operational Performance with Customer & Supply Chain-Centric Analysis - ✓ Identify New Sales Opportunities & Improve Sales Effectiveness - ✓ Better Match Supply & Demand While Improving Inventory/Service Levels - ✓ Drive Manufacturing Efficiencies - ✓ Improve Sourcing Abilities - ✓ Align Financial Strategy w/Operational Performance

-Manage Enterprise Performance
+Manage Performance Across the Business

-Gain Insights About Customers & The Supply Chain With BI
+Gain Insights About Customers & The Supply Chain

-The right business intelligence technology helps tie execution to strategy by controlling & managing the full lifecycle of business decision-making.
+The right operational analytics and reporting technology helps tie execution to strategy by controlling & managing the full lifecycle of business decision-making.

 Manufacturers and distributors constantly strive for better performance: higher returns on invested capital, lower product and overhead costs, better asset utilization, faster delivery, greater customer retention, higher perfect order rates, reduced working capital needs, faster product innovation, greater sales and marketing productivity, pivoting in response to world events ... the list goes on.
-To achieve these goals, you need dependable Business Intelligence to analyze and manage enterprise performance.
+To achieve these goals, you need dependable operational analytics to analyze and manage enterprise performance.

-Enterprise performance management crosses departmental boundaries to embrace supply chain, customer management, finance and production-based performance management.
-It encourages continuous business planning, real-time performance analysis against objectives (presenting performance indicators to managers in scorecards or dashboards), guidance on what should be done when performance variances occur, and continuous response to changing business conditions.
+Operational analytics cross departmental boundaries to embrace supply chain, customer management, finance and production-based performance management.
+Their utilization encourages continuous business planning, real-time performance analysis against objectives (presenting performance indicators to managers in scorecards or dashboards), guidance on what should be done when performance variances occur, and continuous response to changing business conditions.

-Customer Side of BI
+Customer Side of Operational Analytics

-- Understand Customer Behavior & Profitability: BI offers numerous analytical capabilities for measuring customer profitability and ranking or scorecarding customers across many areas.
-This helps companies ensure their most profitable clients remain satisfied and that sales/marketing efforts are aimed at retaining and optimizing the right customers and attracting the right prospects. - Predict Customer Demand: Business Intelligence helps planning teams improve forecast accuracy and the overall sales & operations planning process.
-This is accomplished through collaborative forecasting and demand planning applications, open order analysis, and sales performance measurements. - Influence Customer Behavior: Customer-focused business intelligence helps organizations segment their customer bases for cross-selling and up-selling opportunities.
-And when integrated with marketing-focused analytics, they can help users better allocate and manage their trade funds and promotions in order to influence customer (retail partner) participation and ultimate endconsumer purchases.
+- Understand Customer Behavior & Profitability: Operational analytics offer numerous capabilities for measuring customer profitability and ranking or scorecarding customers across many areas.
+This helps companies ensure their most profitable clients remain satisfied and that sales/marketing efforts are aimed at retaining and optimizing the right customers and attracting the right prospects. - Predict Customer Demand: Operational analytics help planning teams improve forecast accuracy and the overall sales & operations planning process.
+This is accomplished through collaborative forecasting and demand planning applications, open order analysis, and sales performance measurements. - Influence Customer Behavior: Customer-focused analytics help organizations segment their customer bases for cross-selling and up-selling opportunities.
+And when integrated with marketingfocused analytics, they can help users better allocate and manage their trade funds and promotions in order to influence customer (retail partner) participation and ultimate end-consumer purchases.

-Supply Chain (Or Operational) Side of BI
+Supply Chain Side of Operational Analytics

-- Plan What the Supply Chain Should Do: More advanced, predictive analytic apps offer statistical forecasting down to the product SKU level.
-Determine safety stock and re-order points more accurately by optimizing customer service levels and measuring supplier variability with inventory optimization as the bottom-line result. - Evaluate Supply Chain Performance: By leveraging operational analytics from generated forecasts, supply chain performance can be evaluated in a number of areas Inventory, Purchasing and Manufacturing.
+- Plan What the Supply Chain Should Do: More advanced, predictive analytics offer statistical forecasting down to the product SKU level.
+With them, you can determine safety stock and re-order points more accurately by optimizing service levels and measuring supplier variability with inventory optimization as the bottom-line result. - Evaluate Supply Chain Performance: By leveraging operational analytics from generated forecasts, supply chain performance can be evaluated in a number of areas Inventory, Purchasing and Manufacturing.
 These analytics help drive cost reductions on the sourcing side, reduce sourcing cycle time and decrease assets on the balance sheet by helping them cross-functionally manage spending and their supplier networks.
-Also use the analytics to assess and optimize assets in the areas of cash, inventory and both warehousing and manufacturing capacity. - Monitor Supply Chain Variances: Increased velocity of the supply chain means planning and analysis must be tightly integrated.
-Event/exception management is vital to monitor operational vs. planned performance in real-time with the goal of proactively identifying and addressing any variances that may arise.
+Also, you can use the analytics to assess and optimize assets in the areas of cash, inventory and both warehousing and manufacturing capacity. - Monitor Supply Chain Variances: Increased velocity of the supply chain means planning and analysis must be tightly integrated.
+Operational analytics offer event/exception management, which is vital for monitoring operational vs. planned performance in realtime with the goal of proactively identifying and addressing any variances that may arise.